WHY BUYERS LEAVE VERKADA

 TetherX

-200+ manufacturers + any ONVIF device - cameras you already own
+Open to 1,000+ integrations + any ONVIF device - cameras already on site stay

 BUILT FOR THE CHANNEL

-Integrator forums are full of the same Verkada quote: "They will sell around the installer, as in they have no qualms cutting you out of a deal."
-That is not a one-off - it is a recurring complaint across r/accesscontrol, r/techsales and integrator forums.
+Installer forums are full of the same Verkada quote: "They will sell around the installer, as in they have no qualms cutting you out of a deal."
+That's not a one-off - it's a recurring complaint across r/accesscontrol, r/techsales and other installer forums.

 See the partner programme